DFE-Digital/teaching-record-system/README.md

 #### Dynamics CRM

 The `build` CRM environment is used for local development and automated tests.
 Connection information should be stored in user secrets in the `ConnectionStrings:Crm` key.
 Secrets must be added for both the `Api` project and the `Dqt.Tests` project.
+In addition, the `SupportUi` project needs the `CrmUrl` configuration entry defining; the Azure AD secrets are used for authentication.

 Secrets can be set using `just` recipes e.g.
 ```shell